 Robert Graham Center Staff

 Douglas Kamerow joined the Robert Graham Center in March 2014 as the Center’s Senior Scholar in Residence.
-He also teaches medical students and family medicine residents at Georgetown University as a Professor of Clinical Family Medicine and is an Associate Editor and regular columnist for the global medical journal BMJ.
-Previously, Doug was a Chief Scientist in health services and policy research at the non-partisan research institute RTI International.
-For 20 years before that, he led a range of clinical, health policy, and research activities in the US Public Health Service, retiring as an Assistant Surgeon General in 2001.
-Doug received his AB degree from Harvard College, his MD from the University of Rochester, and an MPH from Johns Hopkins University.
+He also teaches medical students and family medicine residents at Georgetown University as a Professor of Family Medicine and is an Associate Editor and regular columnist for the global medical journal The BMJ.
+Previously, Dr. Kamerow was a Chief Scientist in health services and policy research at the non-partisan research institute RTI International.
+For 20 years before that, he led a range of clinical, health policy, and research activities in the US Public Health Service, including the US Preventive Services Task Force, retiring as an Assistant Surgeon General in 2001.
+Dr. Kamerow received an AB from Harvard College, an MD from the University of Rochester, and an MPH from Johns Hopkins University.

 Stephen Petterson joined the Robert Graham Center in 2005.
 He is currently the Research Director, both overseeing and contributing to the Center's analytical activities.
 Previously, as a sociologist and social statistician, he was on faculty at the University of Virginia and a researcher at the Southeastern Rural Mental Health Research Center.
 Stephen has taught cours-es in graduate and undergraduate statistics, welfare policy, problems of urban life and sociology of work.
 He earned a Ph.D. in sociology from the University of Wisconsin, and an undergraduate degree in sociology and anthropology from Haverford College.